xerolinux/XeroHub/content/xero-news/xerolinux-plasma/index.md

 That's why we will be using the **Best Guess** option, carefully selecting the correct drive we want install **ArchLinux** onto.

 {{< alert icon="fire" cardColor="#e63946" iconColor="#1d3557" textColor="#f1faee" >}}
-I will not be held responsible for any data loss resulting from selection of the wrong drive. **BE VERY CAREFUL HERE.
+I will not be held responsible for any data loss resulting from selection of the wrong drive. **BE VERY CAREFUL HERE**.
 {{< /alert >}}

 Anyway, let's make sure we skip the parts I mentioned in the video, since everything will now be done **Post-Install** via my Toolkit.
 Don't forget to set parallel downloads to as many as you like for faster downloads.
 Also as mentioned, we do not need to enable any extra repos like *multilib* since my script will do that for us later on.